 Spring is an excellent time of year in Chicago for sports fans.
 Kick off the season by cheering on your favorite Chicago teams in iconic stadiums and venues across the city.

-• The Chicago Cubs will have their spring home opener on April 4 against the San Diego Padres at historic Wrigley Field.
+• The Chicago Cubs will have their spring home opener on March 26 against the Washington Nationals at historic Wrigley Field.

-• Across town, the Chicago White Sox will kick off their season with a home game on March 27 against the Los Angeles Angels at Guaranteed Rate Field.
+• Across town, the Chicago White Sox will kick off their season with a home game on April 1 against the Toronto Blue Jays at Rate Field.

-• Catch the legendary Chicago Blackhawks take the ice at the United Center.
-Their regular season runs through April 12.
+• Catch the legendary Chicago Blackhawks as they take the ice at the United Center.
+Their regular season runs through April 15.

 • Grab your paddle and reserve a court at SPF Chicago, an indoor pickleball emporium in Lincoln Park.